RoboticsClubatUCF/Robotics-Club-Website/README.md

 # Robotics Club Website & Server

 A backup and clone of the Robotics Club of Central Florida (RCCF) club website.
 You can go to our website [here](https://rccf.club/).
 As this git repo is serving as a backup and commit site more documentation and samples can be found [here](https://secretlibrary.rccf.club/shelves/rccf-website).
-For more general information or how to join the RCCF web team dm Dwight Howard (@dwight_2) on the RCCF [discord](https://discord.gg/Dpe7gjESmy).
+For more general information or how to join the RCCF web team dm the web team lead on the RCCF [discord](https://discord.gg/Dpe7gjESmy).

 ## Requirements